Clinical Fellows 2026

 Funding objectives

-Clinical Fellows are experienced senior physicians (German: "Oberarzt/Oberärztin" position) who perform particularly strongly in patient care.
-Stiftung Charité supports them with projects that are inspired by their clinical commitment and thus promise added value for their individual activities in patient care as well as for their further scientific-clinical career development as senior physicians.
-The funding is intended to provide the experienced clinicians with protected time that is otherwise not available in everyday clinical care and for which no comparable funding opportunities currently exist in the publicly funded science and healthcare system.
+The funding is intended to provide these experienced clinicians with protected time that is otherwise not available in everyday clinical care and for which no comparable funding opportunities currently exist in the publicly funded science and healthcare system.

 Clinical Fellows can apply for projects that can be classified under the following headings: